rennier/Google-Cyber-Security-Portfolio/README.md

 **3.Connect and Protect: Networks and Network Security<br>** Defining the types of networks and components of networks.<br>
 Illustrating how data is sent and received over a network.<br>
-Understanding how to secure a network against intrusion tactics.<br>
+Understandinging how to secure a network against intrusion tactics.<br>
 Describing system hardening techniques.<br>
 **<em>Hands-on, practice-based assessments included:</em>**
   <li>Analyzing Network Attacks✔️</li>